olepoeschl/NQueensFAF-GUI/README.md

 ## Distributed
       - test using board size 23 was successfull!

-      - currently: further developing of the client executable
+      - currently: including GPU computation into the client

-      - once everything works fine and we got a pretty looking program, we will upload it and start tests for even bigger board sizes
+      - thus revise the distribution of workloads (computational power varies a lot between different CPU's and GPU's)

       - STAY TUNED!